crmaximo/VAEGAN/README.md

 ## Results

   We were able to generate faces from the noise.
 Some facial features like the eyes, nose, lips, and chin are easily distinguishable.
-However, the generated faces looks appears blurry, one of the possible cause might be in the encoder model and the lack of training time.
+However, the generated faces appears blurry and noisy, one of the possible causes might be in the encoder model and the lack of training time.

 ![results](images/results.PNG)